nesi/hpc_training/sections/faq.md

 Yes, you will be able to access online repositories, e.g., via “git clone”, “svn checkout”, or “conda install”.

 **Will new projects (e.g. start in Jan.
 2018) be migrated earlier or should we allow for a disruption in transfer around March for these?**<br/>
 We are focused on smooth transitions for existing / in flight projects, so we will work with you when the time comes.
-The jobs cannot be live migrated, so migration will need to happen with a break between production runs.
+Jobs cannot be live migrated, so migration will need to happen with a break between production runs.
 There will likely be a short freeze before this migration where new projects won’t be accepted - thinking about 3 to 4 weeks prior.

 **Will everyone need to use 2-factor authentication?**<br/>
-Yes, everyone will need that.
+Yes, everyone will need to use 2-factor authentication.
 There will be a web-based interface for those who don’t have a smartphone.

-**Follow-up globus question: Will there be support for software and data migration from overseas server? (without the need of Gdrive in between).**<br />
+**Will there be support for data migration directly from external (including overseas) servers?**<br />
 Globus requires two endpoints, e.g., at a university and on the NeSI HPC.
 You would need to contact IT support at your organisation if there is no Globus endpoint.
 Feel free to also contact us on support@nesi.org.nz and we can work directly with you to find a solution.

 **There are more machines and memory available on the new platform (e.g. compared with Pan), how many new users are expected? (i.e. how will this translate to job wait times?
 Will we expect improvements?)**<br />